zurb/F5-accessibility-audit/javascript_overrides_needed.md

 # JavaScript Overrides

 # General
-- Toggleable aria-values such as `aria-expanded` and `aria-show` should be toggled with the opening and instantiation of the core functionality of all components.
+- Toggle  aria-values such as `aria-expanded` and `aria-show` through a general helper method (`toggleAriaValue`) to keep if/else clauses to a minimum toggled with the opening and instantiation of the core functionality of all components.